Our Why

 Scalp Melanoma

 Scalp melanoma is responsible for 20% of all skin cancer related deaths.
-The scalp is often hidden by hair and hard to monitor, making it more likely to go undetected until later stages.
-This is especially concerning in Australia and New Zealand, which have the highest skin cancer rates globally.
 Yet many of us, especially those with thinning or fine hair don’t protect their scalp, often because sunscreen feels greasy, is hard to apply, or disrupts hair health.

 431_Tia_and_Ella3300_revised.jpg